 - Designed to Be Addictive: While perhaps many are unwilling to use the term ‘addiction’ to apply to this relationship humans develop with electronics, there is no doubt about the intention behind these tools we enjoy.
 With massive amounts of resources spent, developers focus on how to keep high jacking your attention and the attention of your children.
 It’s not by accident that each year the newest app/game becomes more addictive.
 There is a very real dopamine response pattern being exploited to make the user want more.

-- Exposure and Vulnerability to Social Influence Expands: The use of social media, photo sharing and group texts all create a relationship to peer influence that is greater than ever.
+- Exposure and Vulnerability to Social Influence Expand: The use of social media, photo sharing, and group texts all create a relationship to peer influence that is greater than ever.
 The developing mind of the adolescent is prone to start caring more about the input of peers than parents, and the prevalence of social media opens the door for extraordinary influence from others.
-Teens can be blacklisted, ridiculed and threatened, all with a moments’ notice…yet with life-changing consequences.
+Teens can be blacklisted, ridiculed, and threatened, all with a moments’ notice…yet with life-changing consequences.
 For certain personalities, the reliance upon peers for approval makes them unusually susceptible to ‘bending themselves’ to become something they are not… in order to maintain the approval.

 While there are certainly other threats, these are some of the concerns to keep in mind as you consider introducing more screen time into your child’s life.